-These tips highlight various ways you can act now to benefit from tax savings when you file your 2018 personal tax return.
+These tips highlight various ways you can act now to benefit from tax savings when you file your 2019 personal tax return.
 But keep in mind that tax planning is a year round affair.
-Speak to your tax advisor well in advance of tax filing season if you want information on reducing your taxes.
+Be sure to speak to your tax advisor well in advance of tax filing season if you want more information on reducing your taxes.